Why is the Resurrection So Important?

 notes

-"If Jesus rose from the dead, then you have to accept all that he said; if he didn’t rise from the dead, then why worry about any of what he said?
-The issue on which everything hangs is not whether or not you like his teaching but whether or not he rose from the dead." — Timothy Keller
+Tim Keller said, “If Jesus rose from the dead, then you have to accept all that he said; if he didn’t rise from the dead, then why worry about any of what he said?
+The issue on which everything hangs is not whether or not you like his teaching, but whether or not he rose from the dead.”*

-"If Jesus rose from the dead, then you have to accept all that he said; if he didn’t rise from the dead, then why worry about any of what he said?
-The issue on which everything hangs is not whether or not you like his teaching but whether or not he rose from the dead." — Timothy Keller
+Tim Keller said, “If Jesus rose from the dead, then you have to accept all that he said; if he didn’t rise from the dead, then why worry about any of what he said?
+The issue on which everything hangs is not whether or not you like his teaching, but whether or not he rose from the dead.”*

 5. Romans 6:7-9